thoughtbot/cities/stockholm.md

 chip instead of just a magnetic stripe.
 So if your bank hasn't yet given you a VISA/Mastercard with a chip yet, ask them to do so.
 It will make things a lot smoother since you won't have to sign to pay things (and some automated payment terminals won't work with an old-style card at all).
+However, if you have a debit card without a chip, you can still pay at restaurants, and almost everything will work fine.

 Sweden is not a really tipping-heavy culture.
 Eating lunch at a restaurant, you're never expected to leave a tip.
 At restaurants and bars, a 10% tip (which